 These are awarded for something that is outstanding and are worth more than house points and merit stickers.
-Children with Golden Coins can attend the Golden Coin Party.
+Children with Golden Coins can attend the Golden Coin Party each term.
 In addition to these, class teachers are empowered to run their own reward systems E.G marbles in a jar.

-In addition to this once a week a child in each class is awarded the Purple(MR)/Emerald(NCPS) Jumper for a specific achievement for either work, behaviour or following the school values.
+Once a week, a child in each class is awarded the Purple(MR)/Emerald(NCPS) Jumper for a specific achievement for either work, behaviour or following the school values in the Friday Celebration Collective Worship.